ryanpeh/SmartNUS/docs/DeveloperGuide.md

 **Extensions**

-* 1a.
+- 1a.
 User does not specify any tags.

-    * 1a1.
+  - 1a1.
 SmartNUS shows an error message.

   Use case ends.

-* 1b.
+- 1b.
 User specifies tag names that are not alphanumeric.

-    * 1b1.
+  - 1b1.
 SmartNUS shows an error message.

   Use case ends.

-* 2a.
+- 2a.
 There are no questions in SmartNUS that contain at least one of the specified tags.

-    * 2a1.
+  - 2a1.
 SmartNUS shows message that there are no questions.

     Use case ends.

 **Use case: Start a quiz**